Corona Virus Awareness: Employer vs. Employee

 - Go to the hospital near you if you have a fever, cough or feel that it is difficult to breathe.

-Given that employers have a legal obligation to produce a secure workplace for employees, employers ought to assist prevent the spread of disease and keep staff healthy:
+Given that employers have a legal obligation to produce a secure workplace for employees, employers ought to assist in preventing the spread of disease and keep staff healthy:

-- Educating staffs on the signs and symptoms of the coronavirus and the precautions that can be taken to limit the risk of getting the infection.
+- Educating staff on the signs and symptoms of the coronavirus and the precautions that can be taken to limit the risk of getting the infection.

-- Limiting unnecessary conferences, meetings and visitors, and assessing the risks of exposure by recognizing staffs who may have recently traveled to, come in direct contact with, or are scheduled to go to virus infected country.
+- Limiting unnecessary conferences, meetings, and visitors, and assessing the risks of exposure by recognizing staff who may have recently traveled to, come in direct contact with, or are scheduled to go to virus infected country.

 - Implementing and/or potentially assessing workplace crisis response protocols.

-- Providing travel guidelines for travel to abroad or domestic.
+- Providing travel guidelines for travel abroad or domestically.

-- Permitting sick staffs to work from home or take leave as appropriate.
+- Permitting sick staff to work from home or take leave as appropriate.

 What should a workplace Novel Coronavirus response plan cover?